hreikin/xmrig-api/tests/README.md

 > - Alter live tests to run against 3 miners loaded from a config file
 > - Create tests for helpers.py
 > - Fix test_init_db
+> - Create tests in TestXMRigDB for properties

 # Tests